 Spanish Speaking Small Christian Community The Hispanic Community supports the faith development of our Spanish-speaking community through celebration of the Mass in Spanish, through prayer groups for youth and adults, and through community-building events.

-Students in grades K-8 gather weekly either Tuesday or Sunday to learn about and grow the faith, through scripture, doctrine, music, video and crafts.
+Students in grades K-8 gather on specific Sundays to learn about and grow the faith, through scripture, doctrine, music, video and crafts.
 Volunteers are needed as catechists (teachers), catechist aides, class help, office help, event coordinators, communications.

 Becoming Catholic is a sacred rite of passage.
 The Rite of Christian Initiation for Adults is a process of exploration, discovery and formation for adults desiring to become Catholic.
 The ministry nurtures inquirers through the formative stages of the Catholic faith, providing answers to questions and spiritual and religious education.
 The ministry offers opportunities in hospitality, teaching and being a sponsor.